 5. 15 mm

 Pre-owned: These sunglasses are in excellent condition; they have been used but show no signs or very slight signs of use.
 No scratches on the lens and no missing crystals.
 All photographs can be magnified for a closer view by clicking on the top left corner of photo.
-Note: Sales Policies
+Also available: Fendi Tortoise Shell Sunglasses, Metal Logo

 You don’t need polarization to block UV rays – that’s a function of the material the lens is made of.
-The colour or shading also have no effect on UV rays, except that some types of rays are blocked by red or copper coloured lens.
+The color or shading also have no effect on UV rays, except that some types of rays are blocked by red or copper colored lens.
 In conclusion, 100% UV protection does not need polarized lens, but, polarized lens are 100% UV protection.
 Polarization reduces glare.